-- Opened tubes of lotions and moisturizers can be used a couple of years.
-Lotions in bottles lose their power much sooner.
+11. Lotions and moisturizers: If they are in tubes, they can be used for a couple of years.
+Lotions and moisturizers in bottles lose their power much sooner.

-- Some perfumes expire in only six months while others could last up to ten years depending on how often you open the bottle and if it has a heavier base and a high alcohol content.
+12. Perfume: Some perfumes expire in only six months while others could last up to 10 years, depending on how often you open the bottle and if it has a heavier base and a high alcohol content.
 It will last longer if it is stored properly out of direct sunlight and heat.

-- Sponges and loofahs can start to house bacteria in just a couple of weeks.
-Plastic mesh loofahs are safe to use up to eight weeks.
+15. Sponges and loofahs: These can start to house bacteria in just a couple of weeks.
+Plastic mesh loofahs are safe to use for up to eight weeks.

-- Disposable razors should be tossed after three or four shaves.
+16. Disposable razors: should be tossed after three or four shaves.
 Let them dry completely after each use.

 Foods, Drinks, Spices, and Condiments

-Here are some foods and drinks that people might not know they expire.
+Here are some foods and drinks that people might not know expire.

-- Many people don't know that alcoholic beverages expire.
+19. Alcoholic beverages: Many people don't know that alcoholic beverages expire.
 Wine doesn't expire but continues to age.
 Opened bottles of alcohol can last about 12 months.
-Some folks consume their liquor long before it expires.

-- Both baking soda and baking powder expire like other household products.
+23. Baking soda and baking powder: These both expire, just like other household products.
 Check the box to see how long you can use it before replacing it with a fresh one.

-- Hopefully, you will never have to find out the hard way that a bullet-proof vest has expired.
+27. Bullet-proof vests: Hopefully, you will never have to find out the hard way that one of these has expired.
 They were not made to last forever.
-No bullet-proof is guaranteed to be effective after five years.
+No bullet-proof vest is guaranteed to be effective after five years.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.